Teaching and Research Interests

 I grew up in rural western PA and had the opportunity to live 18 years on the western slopes of the Appalachian Mountains, downwind of Lake Erie – so my love of meteorology started with lake effect snow and only grew from there!

-Growing up in PA, the obvious choice of college for me was Penn State and their great meteorology program (not to mention in-state tuition!).
+Growing up in PA, the obvious choice of college for me was Penn State and their great meteorology program.
 I graduated with a BS (2002) and an MS (2004) degree in meteorology and amassed quite a bit of teaching experience as both a lab instructor and general education instructor.
 My graduate work focused on atmospheric oxidation in the Mexico City Metropolitan Area (MCMA) and how to improve air quality in large metro centers.